Ireland calls time on austerity, 'Double Irish' tax dodge

 With one eye on an election in 18 months' time, Finance Minister Michael Noonan also unveiled plans to cut the income tax burden on low and middle income earners frustrated by Ireland's uneven recovery from the global crisis, changes that will benefit workers at foreign as well as domestic companies.

-Ireland, which left a European Union/IMF bailout program only last year, is enjoying an economic resurgence that the euro zone has held up as proof that austerity policies can work.
+Ireland, which left a European Union/IMF bailout programme only last year, is enjoying an economic resurgence that the euro zone has held up as proof that austerity policies can work.

 But Noonan responded to criticism over the past 18 months from both the EU and the United States for Irish tax rules that have enabled firms such as Google (GOOGL.O) and Apple (AAPL.O) to cut their overseas tax rates to single digits.